 Unlike some towns, Kahuku isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kahuku are a mix of both white- and blue-collar jobs.
 Overall, Kahuku is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Kahuku who work in sales jobs (14.81%), teaching (13.21%), and office and administrative support (11.96%).

-Kahuku is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Kahuku is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Despite being a small town, Kahuku has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The percentage of people in Kahuku who are college-educated is somewhat higher than the average US community of 21.84%: 28.42% of adults in Kahuku have at least a bachelor's degree.
+The overall education level of Kahuku is somewhat higher than in the average US city of 21.84%: 28.42% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Kahuku in 2022 was $25,710, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,840 for a family of four.
 However, Kahuku contains both very wealthy and poor people as well.